Common marketing roles in a SaaS company

 - Brand marketing manager

-Growth marketers are a bridge between your product and sales teams.
-They use marketing metrics, analysis, and insights from marketing channels to understand user behavior and identify the most effective actions for driving growth.
+The growth marketing team is a bridge between your product and sales teams.
+They use marketing metrics, analysis, and insights from marketing channels to understand user behavior and experiment with different strategies.

 Depending on the specific organization, marketers in this role may execute strategies or communicate the gained insights to the responsible team members to take action.
 Hence, marketing leaders mostly often double as growth marketers, especially for small and medium-sized companies.